-Auckland CBD traffic: Chaos to ease with first roadblock reopening
+Auckland CBD traffic: Chaos to ease with first Victopia apartments roadblock re-opening

-Good news for Auckland CBD commuters this morning; a major thoroughfare which has been closed all weekend was reopened overnight.
+Good news for Auckland CBD commuters this morning; a major thoroughfare which has been closed all weekend was re-opened overnight.

-Victoria St West will be reopened after days of closure, with roads around apartment tower Victopia closing on Thursday after a 40kg panel blew off in a storm.
+Victoria St West will be re-opened after days of closure, with roads around apartment tower Victopia closing on Thursday after a 40kg panel blew off in a storm.

-However, Auckland Transport said work over the weekend enabled them to reopen Victoria St West overnight.
+However, Auckland Transport said work over the weekend enabled them to re-open Victoria St West overnight.

-Nelson St will remain closed between Victoria St West and Fanshawe St and not expected to be reopened to traffic until at least the middle of this week.
+Nelson St will remain closed between Victoria St West and Fanshawe St and is not expected to re-open to traffic until at least the middle of this week.

 School holidays also kicked in over the weekend, with the first official day starting today, meaning traffic levels will be down.